Internet Radio Blanket License: Beginner’s Guide to Broadcasting Legally

 1. Performance Rights (The “Big Three”)

-These covers the “composition” (the lyrics and notes).
+These cover the “composition” (the lyrics and notes).
 In the US, these are managed by ASCAP, BMI, and SESAC.
 In the UK, it’s PRS.
-Most countries have their own equivalent.
+These organisations collect license fees on behalf of composers and publishers, track reported use, and distribute royalties as each body collects royalties for performances it covers.
+Most countries have their own equivalent organizations.

 2. Digital Performance Royalties